SteveOberst/jRPC/README.md

 supporting platforms like Bukkit.

 # Quick Start
-In order to get started using the Framework check out the [bukkit api](https://github.com/SteveOberst/jRPC/wiki/Bukkit) and [client](https://github.com/SteveOberst/jRPC/wiki/Client) docs.
+In order to get started using the Framework check out the [wiki](https://github.com/SteveOberst/jRPC/wiki/).
 The project is build with java 17 and will therefore require your project to be run and compiled with a java-17 compatible jre/jdk too.